 How Advanced Is The Teradata Columnar Solution?

-A Column Store is basically characterized by 3 properties:
+A Column Store is defined by three distinct properties:

 - Improved compression compared to Row Stores.

-This simply results from the fact that by packing columns into data blocks, considerably better compression rates can be achieved.
+This results from considerably better compression rates that we can achieve by packing columns into data blocks.
 Since the values of a column come from a domain, the entropy is much lower.

 - Columnar projection